Frequently Asked Questions

 Q. What is Phase One (early) Treatment?

 A. This phase of treatment is started while the patient still has baby teeth remaining (usually between 7-10 years old).
 During this treatment phase, the patient does not wear a full mouth of braces.
 Rather, they wear appliances or devices that may be removable (retainer-type) or fixed, depending on the problem.
 This phase is usually recommended when there is a problem with: lack of space, habit correction (thumb, finger, tongue), narrow upper jaw, problem with the eruption path of the permanent teeth, or problems related to the bite.
 Interceptive orthodontics can also reduce the risk of trauma to protruding teeth.
 As well, early intervention may prevent the need for extraction of permanent teeth.
 In some cases, early treatment is beneficial when orthodontic problems are affecting the self-esteem of the child.
 Often, Phase 1 treatment is followed by a period of observation where the doctor is waiting until all the permanent teeth erupt.
-At this time, a decision can be made whether the patient would benefit from second phase treatment (full braces).
+At this time, a decision can be made whether the patient would benefit from second phase treatment (full braces).complet).

-A. It is best to assume that your child will need full braces after Phase One treatment.
+A. It is best to assume that your child will need full braces or Invisalign after Phase One treatment.
 The period of time following Phase One treatment is called the “resting period,” during which growth and tooth eruption are closely monitored.
 Throughout this period, parents and patients will be kept informed as to any future treatment recommendations.

 A. Yes.
 A tooth with a crown will move the same way as a tooth with a simple filling.
 When teeth are missing, orthodontic treatment will aid in the alignment of the remaining teeth so that the space where the teeth are missing can be properly restored.

-Q. Does insurance cover orthodontics treatment?
+Q. Does insurance cover orthodontic treatment?

-A. Answer: If you have orthodontic coverage, we will gladly provide you with the forms needed.
+A. If you have orthodontic coverage, we will gladly provide you with the forms needed.
 However, the financial contract is with our patients and not with their respective insurance companies.
 Final responsibility for collection of benefits from your insurance company rests with the insured party.

-Q. What is the cost for treatments?
+Q. What is the cost for orthodontic treatment?

 A. Orthodontic fees are discussed at the initial consultation.
 The fee is individualized and is based on the complexity of the orthodontic problem, and the types of appliances required to correct them.
-We accept visa, mastercard, interac, cheques and cash.
+We accept Visa, Mastercard, Interac, cheques and cash.
 We offer several interest free payment plan options to try to best match your financial requirements.

 Cookies Preferences